alex-free/tonyhax/anti-piracy-bypass.md

 ### Burning With CDRDAO v1.2.5

-The latest CDRDAO v1.2.5 also supports burning EDC Protected PSX games with CD audio tracks correctly using the `generic-mmc-raw` driver.
+CDRDAO v1.2.5 and up supports burning EDC Protected PSX games with CD audio tracks correctly using the `generic-mmc-raw` driver.
 There are pre-built portable releases of a new enough CDRDAO for Linux [available](https://alex-free.github.io/cdrdao).
 The required command syntax for burning EDCRE patched games is this:

 `cdrdao write --speed x --driver generic-mmc-raw --swap -n --eject yourgame.cue`